SuperGrapee/SuperGrapee.github.io/index.md

 ---
 ## News and Updates
-- **Feb 2024:** Grateful to receive a MPhil offer from the Graduate School of Engineering, the University of Tokyo!
+- **Feb 2024:** Grateful to receive a Master offer from the Graduate School of Engineering, the University of Tokyo!
 Thank you very much!